pagopa/rtd-ms-transaction-filter/README.md

 Endpoint configurations are through the properties _rest-client.hpan.base-url_, for the base configuration , and the endpoint properties for the two services respectively _rest-client.hpan.list.url_ and _rest-client.hpan.salt.url_.

-If the client is to be configured for TLS/SSL protocol usage, the configuration property _rest-client.hpan.mtls.enabled_ is to be used, and the keystore and trust-store files for the client, to be applied in the certificate exchange, respectively through the _rest-client.hpan.key-store.file_ and _rest-client.hpan.trust-store.file_ properties.
+If the client is to be configured for TLS 1.2 protocol usage, the configuration property _rest-client.hpan.mtls.enabled_ is to be used, and the keystore and trust-store files for the client, to be applied in the certificate exchange, respectively through the _rest-client.hpan.key-store.file_ and _rest-client.hpan.trust-store.file_ properties.